HRKings/pokemonsay-newgenerations/README.md

 ### Listing all pokemon

-You can list all pokemon by passing the `-l` flag, like this:
+You can list all pokemon by passing the `-l` or `--list` flag, like this:

 ```bash
 pokemonsay -l